Treadmill Pace Chart: Treadmill Training Guide

-Familiarize yourself with the buttons, bells, and whistles.
+2. Familiarize yourself with the buttons, bells, and whistles.
 If you have newly joined a gym, ask someone to assist you.
-The last thing you should be doing is trying to navigate button controls while running at full speed.
+The last thing you should be doing is navigating button controls while running at full speed.

-You should also understand how miles per hour on the treadmill equates to how many minutes per mile you average on the street.
-If you are just running, you will probably find a comfortable setting for your “average run.”
+4. You should also understand how miles per hour on the treadmill equals how many minutes per mile you average on the street.
+If you are running, you will probably find a comfortable setting for your “average run.”

-It is also a good practice not to get off or on the treadmill when it is running.
-If I need to jump off quickly, my personal practice is to put my feet on the stationary side rails.
+9. Don’t get off or on the treadmill when running.
+If I need to jump off quickly, my practice is to put my feet on the stationary side rails.
 This enables me to stop the track from moving before getting off.

 Vary Your Treadmill Workout